7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 Unfortunately, the impact of implicit bias in pharmacy practice is life-threatening.
 Medication errors, poor communication, health disparities, and non-adherence all contribute to worsening health outcomes of patients and increased mortality rates for specific groups.

-How To Overcome Implicit Bias In Pharmacy Practice
+Strategies That Address Implicit Bias in Pharmacy Practice

 After understanding the dangerous impacts of implicit bias in pharmacy practice, what measures should pharmacists implement to eliminate this bias?